What is pyloric stenosis?

 In some cases, an upper gastrointestinal series must be done if the physical exam and abdominal ultrasound do not reveal any abnormalities.
 This test requires that your child drink a special liquid.
 This liquid can be seen on an X-ray as it travels through the stomach and small intestine.
 The pediatric radiologist will be viewing the X-ray while your child drinks the liquid to determine whether or not the liquid is able to move out of the stomach through the pylorus.

 How is pyloric stenosis treated?

-After accurately diagnosing pyloric stenosis from the physical exam, ultrasound or gastrointestinal studies, surgery must be done to correct the condition.
+If pyloric stenosis is seen and diagnosed from the physical exam, ultrasound or gastrointestinal studies, surgery must be done to correct the condition.
 Because infants with HPS are often dehydrated from extended vomiting, proper replacement of fluids is necessary before surgery can be performed.
 Blood tests can help detect dehydration.
 Sometimes, delivering fluids intravenously (through a vein in the arm) is necessary.